-Rule 1 captures the intuition that pronominalization (including zero-anaphora) is a common way to mark discourse salience.
+forward-looking center Rule 1 captures the intuition that pronominalization (including zero-anaphora) is a common way to mark discourse salience.
 If there are multiple pronouns in an utterance realizing entities from the previous utterance, one of these pronouns must realize the backward center $C_b$ ; if there is only one pronoun, it must be $C_b$ .

 Rule 2 captures the intuition that discourses that continue to center the same entity are more coherent than ones that repeatedly shift to other centers.
-The transition table is based on two factors: whether the backward-looking center $C_b$ is the same from $U_n$ to $U{n+1}$ and whether this discourse entity is the one that is preferred $(C_p)$ in the new utterance $U{n+1}$ .
-If both of these hold, a CONTINUE relation, the speaker has been talking about the same entity and is going to continue talking about that backwardlooking center forward-looking center entity.
+The transition table is based on two factors: whether the backward-looking center $C_b$ is the same from $U_n$ to $U{n+1}$ and whether this discourse entity is the one that was preferred $(C_p)$ from $U_n$ .
+If both of these hold, a CONTINUE relation, the speaker has been talking about the same entity and is going to continue talking about that entity.
 In a RETAIN relation, the speaker intends to SHIFT to a new entity in a future utterance and meanwhile places the current entity in a lower rank $C_f$ .
 In a SHIFT relation, the speaker is shifting to a new salient entity.

-Let's walk though the start of (23.28) again, repeated as (23.30), showing the representations after each utterance is processed.
+Let's walk though the start of (22.28) again, repeated as (22.30), showing the representations after each utterance is processed.

 '''

-(23.30) John went to his favorite music store to buy a piano.
+(22.30) John went to his favorite music store to buy a piano.
 (U_1) He was excited that he could finally buy a piano.
 (U_2) He arrived just as the store was closing for the day.
 (U_3) It was closing just as John arrived (U_4)

 '''